Daweet/Daweet.github.io/_posts/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial.md

 Again if we have information about speed, then we can calculate the accelaration.
-The step is pretty much the same as previous one, though now we take speed instaed of postion as by definition $\Delta a = \frac{\Delta v}{\Delta t}$.
+The step is pretty much the same as previous one, though now we take speed instaed of postion as by definition $$\Delta a = \frac{\Delta v}{\Delta t}$$.
 Recall each entry of the row is input as an intial value for the next row.
 Don't forget to replace the null values by zero.

 ```python